Freimor/CUSTOM-IMAC27-monitor-with-R1820/README.md

 ### 7. Reinforced tape, electrical tape, zip ties.

+### 8. 3D-printed parts

+Models are in the `3d` folder.
+Bambu Lab users can also print from [MakerWorld](https://makerworld.com/en/models/3303021-custom-imac-27-monitor-with-r1820).

 ## Tools you'll need:

 1. Soldering iron, hot air gun, and all the usual extras.